 Defining Digital Accessibility

 Digital accessibility means a full range of users, including those who have a disability, can navigate, understand and interact with your digital content.
-If your website isn't created with these individuals, and their assistive technologies in mind, they are unable to interact with your website or digital content.
+If your website isn't created with these individuals and the necessary assistive technologies in mind, they are unable to interact with your website or digital content.

 1B+ people worldwide have a disability